AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-users.md

    An invitation is sent to the email address specified in the `Contact Email` field.
 The **Status** column lists the new user as *Pending* until the invitation is accepted.
 If the invitation expires, the status changes to *Expired*.
 Once expired, the invitation can be resent.

-1. When the user receives the invitation, they should log in using the identity provider specified.
-Once they have logged in, the status of their user changes to *Active*.
+1. When the user receives the invitation, the user should log in using the identity provider specified.
+Once the user has logged in, the user status changes to *Active*.

 ## Next step